-- Customer Satisfaction - Deployment and sustainability of accreditation standards and performance excellence criteria

-- Monthly and quarterly monitoring of division specific performance measures on the Performance Accountability Report (PAR).

-- Employee knowledge and skills training
+- Customer Satisfaction - Deployment and sustainability of accreditation standards and performance excellence criteria - Monthly and quarterly monitoring of division specific performance measures on the Performance Accountability Report (PAR). - Employee knowledge and skills training a.
+CQI Staff Resources

-- Implementation of best practices
+Implementation of best practices

-Continuous Quality Improvement (CAI) focuses on identifying trends and best practices, and providing internal oversight, consultation, and coordination related to the areas listed above.
+Continuous Quality Improvement (CQI) focuses on identifying trends and best practices, and providing internal oversight, consultation, and coordination related to the areas listed above.